Boeing capsule launches to wrong orbit, skips space station

 The flight was designed to test all systems, from the vibrations and stresses of liftoff to the touchdown at the Army’s White Sands Missile Range in New Mexico, with parachutes and air bags to soften the landing.

-On the eve of the launch, Bridenstine said he’s “very comfortable” with Boeing, despite the prolonged grounding of the company’s 737 Max jets.
-The spacecraft and aircraft sides of the company are different, he noted.
-Boeing has long been involved in NASA’s human spacecraft program, from Project Mercury to the shuttle and station programs.
+Boeing, a longtime partner in NASA’s human spacecraft program, had hoped to close out the year with a success.
+The company’s troubled 737 Max airliners remain grounded, and earlier this week, officials said production would be halted in January.

+“Space system malfunctions happen all the time, so it’s tough to draw a broader conclusion, other than bad end to a bad year,” said Richard Aboulafia, an aircraft industry analyst at the Teal Group.

-Boeing began preliminary work on the Starliner in 2010.
-Four years later, Boeing and SpaceX made the final cut.
-Boeing got more than $4 billion to develop and fly the Starliner, while SpaceX got $2.6 billion for a crew-version of its Dragon cargo ship.
+Boeing got more than $4 billion in 2014 to develop and fly the Starliner, while SpaceX got $2.6 billion for a crew-version of its Dragon cargo ship.

 “We’re talking about human spaceflight,” he cautioned.
 “It’s not for the faint of heart.
 It never has been, and it’s never going to be.”